 Seth has traveled the country and met thousands of riders since Hurricane Ida.
 Two of these riders were Chris and Kristina Iwinski whose Son Noah had been afflicted with brain cancer.
 Chris used his electric unicycle to deliver food and other items in NYC, affording him the freedom to set his own schedule and spend more time with his family.
 This allowed him to provide for his family, with less time spent working because this type of work was more lucrative than his previous employment as an electrician.

-These experiences have strengthened Seth’s commitment to PEVs and have helped inspire him to organize the Amped Electric Games and partner with the American Childhood Cancer Organization to benefit other families like the Iwinski’s.
-Seth sees this event as a way to bring riders together to learn from one another and share their experiences.
+These experiences have strengthened Seth’s commitment to PEVs and have helped inspire him to organize the Amped Electric Games and partner with the American Childhood Cancer Organization to benefit other families like the Iwinski’s by raising over $7,500 (as of June 2023).
+Seth sees PEV events as a way to bring riders together to learn from one another and share their experiences.
 Through the games, riders can spread the knowledge of how useful, therapeutic, and fun these machines are; and how we may use them to change the world.